 During the morning session, you will gain enhanced awareness and knowledge of disabilities.
 You will have increased confidence in working with individuals with a disability.
 You will get insight into interacting respectfully and communicating effectively with people with disabilities.
 You will be introduced to simple ways to make your library more accessible and welcoming.

 During the afternoon session, we will provide information on resources in Oklahoma.
-The public will also be invited to join.
-We will share information on groups and agencies locally and statewide that provide support.
+The public and patrons of the library are also invited to join.
+We will share information on groups and agencies statewide that provide support.
 We will provide tools and resources that will benefit both you and your patrons.
-You will receive packets of information that will help you and your patrons navigate the disability landscape.
+You will hear information that will help you and your patrons navigate the disability landscape.